 Andrew regularly represents clients in the Sheriff Courts throughout Scotland, including Commercial Actions.
 Through his experience in complex litigations, Andrew has developed forensic analytical skills, reviewing substantial volumes of documents and preparing reports on relevant facts, legal issues and prospects of success.

-He also has experience representing clients in quasi-judicial proceedings, including making written and oral representations to the Homeowner Housing Panel and various disciplinary panels of regulatory bodies.
+He also has experience representing clients in quasi-judicial proceedings, including making written and oral representations to the First-tier Tribunal for Scotland and various disciplinary panels of regulatory bodies.

 Recent work highlights include: